 Where a request is filed for an extension to an extendable time limit before this time limit expires and is not accepted, the party concerned will be granted at least one day to meet the deadline, even if the request for an extension arrives on the last day of the time limit.

-4.4 Continuation of proceedings Article 105 EUTMR Continuation of proceedings is not available in RCD proceedings.
+4.4 Continuation of proceedings

+Continuation of proceedings is not available in RCD proceedings.

 The expressions 'further processing' and 'continuation of proceedings' have the same meaning.

 Article 105 EUTMR provides for the continuation of proceedings where time limits have been missed but excludes various time limits laid down in certain articles of the EUTMR.

 The excluded time limits are the following:

-- those laid down in Article 104 EUTMR (restitutio in integrum) and Article 105 itself (continuation of proceedings), in order to avoid double relief for missing the same time limit; - those referred to in Article 139 EUTMR, that is to say, the three-month period within which conversion must be requested and the conversion fee paid; - the opposition period and the time limit for paying the opposition fee laid down in Article 46 EUTMR; - those laid down in Article 32, Articles 34(1), 38(1), 41(2) and 53(3), Article 68 and Article 72(5) EUTMR, and the time limits laid down by the EUTMIR for claiming, after the application has been filed, seniority within the meaning of Article 39 EUTMR.
+- those laid down in Article 104 EUTMR (restitutio in integrum) and Article 105 itself (continuation of proceedings), in order to avoid double relief for missing the same time limit; - those referred to in Article 139 EUTMR, that is to say, the three-month period within which conversion must be requested and the conversion fee paid; - the opposition period and the time limit for paying the opposition fee laid down in Article 46 EUTMR; - those laid down in Article 32 (payment of the application fee), Articles 34(1) (right of priority), 38(1) (right of exhibition priority), 41(2) (period to remedy filing deficiencies) and 53(3) (period for renewal), Article 68 (appeal) and Article 72(5) EUTMR (appeal before the Court of Justice), and the time limits laid down by the EUTMIR for claiming, after the application has been filed, seniority within the meaning of Article 39 EUTMR.

 However, none of the time limits in opposition proceedings (other than the time limit for filing an opposition and paying the applicable fee, as mentioned above) are excluded.
-Consequently, continuation of proceedings is available for missing: - the time limit under Article 146(7) EUTMR to translate the notice of opposition; - the time limit under Article 5(5) EUTMDR to remedy deficiencies that affect the admissibility of the opposition; - the time limits for the opponent to substantiate its opposition under Article 7 EUTMDR; - the time limit laid down in Article 8(2) EUTMDR for the applicant to reply; - the time limit under Article 8(4) EUTMDR for the opponent to reply; - the time limits for any further exchange of arguments, if allowed by the Office (07/12/2011, R 2463/2010-1, Pierre Robert / Pierre Robert (fig.); - the time limit under Article 10(1) EUTMDR for the applicant to request that the opponent prove use of its earlier mark; - the time limit under Article 10(2) EUTMDR for the opponent to submit proof of use of its earlier mark; - the time limit under Article 10(6) EUTMDR to translate proof of use.
+Consequently, continuation of proceedings is available for missing:

+- the time limit under Article 146(7) EUTMR to translate the notice of opposition; - the time limit under Article 5(5) EUTMDR to remedy deficiencies that affect the admissibility of the opposition; - the time limits for the opponent to substantiate its opposition under Article 7 EUTMDR; - the time limit laid down in Article 8(2) EUTMDR for the applicant to reply; - the time limit under Article 8(4) EUTMDR for the opponent to reply; - the time limits for any further exchange of arguments, if allowed by the Office (07/12/2011, R 2463/2010-1, Pierre Robert / Pierre Robert (fig.);

+- the time limit under Article 10(1) EUTMDR for the applicant to request that the opponent prove use of its earlier mark; - the time limit under Article 10(2) EUTMDR for the opponent to submit proof of use of its earlier mark; - the time limit under Article 10(6) EUTMDR to translate proof of use.